-• All staff are aware that there is no legal or contractual duty for any member of staff to

-- For medication where no specific training is necessary, any member of staff may administer prescribed and non-prescribed medication (as part of a healthcare plan) to pupils but only with a parent's written consent. - Some medicines require staff to receive specific training on how to administer it from a registered health professional.
+- All staff are aware that there is no legal or contractual duty for any member of staff to administer medication or supervise a CYP taking medication unless they have been specifically contracted to do so or it is in their job description. - For medication where no specific training is necessary, any member of staff may administer prescribed and non-prescribed medication (as part of a healthcare plan) to pupils but only with a parent's written consent. - Some medicines require staff to receive specific training on how to administer it from a registered health professional.